Between What Is and What Could Be

 I mentioned this in the first post of this series, but it bears repeating.
 God caring about your character may not sound terribly exciting, but it actually is.
 Society measures success by results, but God cares more about you than results.

 Sometimes precious dreams will die.
 In fact, all dreams need to be surrendered.
 It’s painful, but that sacrifice is nothing compared to the greatness of knowing Him.
 The dreams that are from the Lord will come blazing back to life at the right time.
 And this time, instead of finding yourself at the center, you will find that He is.

-Have you struggled with holding on to a dream or calling?
+Have you struggled with holding onto a dream or calling?
 What has given you strength in the waiting?
 What dreams have you had to let go of?
 How has God changed you through the process?
-I love hearing your thoughts and stories.
-Share in the comments section below!

 Purpose & Potential: Caught up in the Millennial Race to Relevance